3db/3db/README.md

 ```

-3 Tmux sessions running the client, server, and tensorboard will be started for you!

 ## Basic Data Collection
 This shows you how to collect a dataset using blender to analyze the quality of the models generated.
 We assume that the blender environments are in `$BLENDER_ENVS`, models are in `$BLENDER_MODELS`, and the desired output directory is in `$OUTDIR`.